Nithishraj2005115/Ex.-No-5-VLAN-Configuration-Using-a-Managed-Switch/README.md

 ## Ex.
-No: 5  VLAN Configuration Using a Managed Switch
+No: 4  VLAN Configuration Using a Managed Switch
+# NAME: NITHISHRAJ M
+# REG NO : 212223060187
 Date:
 ________________________________________
 # Objective